This is one of the classic 5.7 climbs at the Leap that should not be missed.

 P2: The "reach" pitch.
 Follow fun cracks and face holds to the large reach.
 Continue up on solid 5.6 overlaps to a good ledge.

-P3: Follow a right leaning crack system with a roof to the top.
+P3: Follow a right leaning crack system with a wide crack over a roof/bulge to the top, or traverse right up a low angle sloping ramp to the top.

 gear to 3.5"